High school student Julian Nicotero tours Pitt's campus

 “The nursing major is a great option,” she said, adding, “I’ve always wanted a way to help people.”

-The program — led by Disability Resouces and Services in the Office for Equity, Diversity and Inclusion — included a campus tour, an information session featuring a student alum and an admissions presentation.
+The program — led by Disability Resouces and Services in the Office for Equity, Diversity and Inclusion — included a campus tour, an information session featuring an alum and an admissions presentation.

 University for a Day was developed to dispel potential students’ apprehension about pursuing higher education, said disability specialist Jenny Seighman.